Will I qualify for a car loan in Surrey through your site?

 Most likely.
 Our requirements are pretty basic: you need to be a Canadian resident, 18 or older, fully licensed, and earning at least $1,500/month.
 Just fill out our online application with the details, click submit, and wait for approval.

 Yes.
 It doesn’t matter if you’re new to the city — you just need to be a Canadian resident.
 And your lack of credit history is fine too.
 We work with drivers who don’t have credit almost every single day.
-In fact, it’s kind of our speciality.
+In fact, it’s kind of our specialty.

 Nope.
 But you do need to be fully licensed, and in BC, that process takes about 3 years.